The 8th edition of the “Sud de sciences” festival, December 2–7, 2025: experience science in a whole new way in Montpellier

 - Date: December 2–7, 2025

-- Program, registration, and information about the festival: here
+- Program, registration, and festival information: here